ofiryakobi/debm/README.md

 estimateRL2=RL_delta_rule('best',{'Alpha':None}, [B,C], 1000)
 ```

-Now for the new object we need to get familiar with: FitMultiGame.
+Now for the new object we need to get familiar with: `FitMultiGame`.
 It's pretty straight-forward, we pass the array of models (or games), and the array of "observations".
 ```
 fitted_over_two_Tasks=FitMultiGame([estimateRL1,estimateRL2],[agents1,agents2])